mist64/cbmbus_doc/3 Commodore DOS.md

 Channels 0 to 14 need to be associated with a name and are used for the transfer of raw data like file and block contents.
 (0 and 1 are special-cased and will be discussed later.)

 Channel 15 is a "meta" channel.
 When writing to it, the device interprets the byte stream as commands in a unified format.
-This is either a command regarding a data channel (out of band communication), or a global command.
+It either controls something about a specific data channel (out of band communication), or is a global command.
 When reading from it, the byte stream from the device is usually status information in a unified format, and sometimes raw response data to a command.

+#### Commands

+All commands are byte streams that are mostly ASCII, but with some binary arguments in some cases.
+All devices allow commands of up to 40 bytes in length, some allow more.

+There are two different ways to send them:

+They can be sent as a byte stream to channel 15, terminated an `EOI` or `UNLISTEN` event[^7].
+The follwing BASIC code send the command "`I`" to drive 8 this way:

+    OPEN 1,8,15
+    PRINT#1, "I";
+    CLOSE 1

+(On layer 3, this will send `LISTEN 8`/`SECOND 15`/"`I`"/`UNLISTEN`.)

+Alternatively, channel 15 can be opened as a named channel with the command as the name.
+This is not a real "OPEN" operation, and a closing would be a no-op.
+It just allows shorter code, e.g. in BASIC:

+	OPEN 1,8,15,"I"
+	CLOSE 1

+(On layer 3, this will send `LISTEN 8`/`OPEN 15`/"`I`"/`UNLISTEN`/`LISTEN 8`/`CLOSE 15`/`UNLISTEN`.)

+In both cases, commands that don't contain binary arguments can also be terminated by the `CR` character.

+#### Status

+The status information that is sent from channel 15 is a `CR`-delimited ASCII-encoded string with a uniform encoding:

+_code_`,`_string_`,`_a_`,`_b_[`,`_c_]

+* _code_ is a two-digit decimal error code.
+* _string_ is a short English-language version of the error code.
+* _a_ and _b_ are two additional at least two-digit decimal numbers[^4] that depend on the type of error ("`00`" if unused).
+* _c_ is the single-digit decimal number drive that caused the status message.
+Devices with only a single drive don't usually return this[^5].

+A status code of 0 will return the string "`00, OK,00,00`" (or "`00, OK,00,00,0`" on dual-drive devices, assuming the last command was performed on drive 0).

+Reading the status will clear it.
+Keeping on reading will keep returning status messages.

+The following BASIC program will read a single status message:

+	10 OPEN 1,8,15
+	20 GET#1,A$: PRINT A$;: IF A$<>CHR$(13) GOTO 20
+	30 CLOSE 1

+More info on error codes towards the end of this article.

 ### APIs